top of page

 Our experience with these two people was written about on another website in 2015, only taken down end of 2020.
 It would seem this still needs to be live so that new gang members can be reminded of the history.
 I will just write a reminder for the newer bullies before I publish the whole website.
 Our experience with two breeders and their pals.

-It is very disappointing to learn that a previous friend and current committee member, offered a free puppy by us in 2012, goes on to make judgemental comments that she knows are completely dishonest from her actual experience of us.
+It is very disappointing to learn that a previous friend and current committee member, offered a free puppy by us in 2012, went on to make judgemental comments that she knows are completely dishonest from her actual experience of us.
 At no point does she mention this generous offer when she is giving back up to the people who were able to further her social status.
 Just the negative aspects to appease them.
 I know from my experience of daily two hour phone conversations with her for four years, that current topics are exhausted, there is no necessity to write on social media, other than as a signal of which side you deferred to.
 Future disingenuous comments will prompt a further response here.
 (2024 - Not one derogatory comment aimed at us, from this turncoat since I wrote this).

 There are many of these people who have a household income of six figures, who constantly berate anyone who dare charge a decent price for a Leonberger puppy.
 It's a good job there isn't a market price limit on landlord rents, Dr's salaries, businesss/council contracts, inheritances & monthly allowances.
 Just an opinion!